-This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise for the year ended September 30, 2013 includes information up to and including January 24, 2014 and should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended September 30, 2013 and 2012.
+This discussion and analysis of financial position, results of operations and cash flows of Nevada Sunrise Gold Corporation for the three months ended December 31, 2013 includes information up to and including February 21, 2014 and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three months ended December 31, 2013 and the Company's audited annual consolidated financial statements for the years ended September 30, 2013 and 2012.
 All the financial statements were prepared using International Financial Reporting Standards.
 All dollar figures are in Canadian dollars unless otherwise stated.